Back to blog

 Building the Next Generation of Colorfinder

-After countless hours of dedicated development, we have completely reimagined one of our most critical tools: Colorfinder.
-We wanted to create a next-generation tool that didn’t just detect colors, but truly understood them.
-The new Colorfinder marks a leap forward in precision color analysis, collaborative design, and field usability.
+After countless hours of dedicated development, we are actively reimagining one of our most critical tools: Colorfinder.
+Our goal is to create a next-generation system that doesn’t just detect colors, but truly understands them.
+The upcoming Colorfinder represents a major leap forward in precision color analysis, collaborative design, and field usability.

 Designed for Field Intelligence

-The new Colorfinder operates in a dedicated full-screen workspace within your Nova project, giving users a distraction-free environment for deep visual analysis.
-Every feature was built for the real-world demands of aerial data collection, turning complex imagery into detected anomalies and actionable insights.
+The next version of Colorfinder will operate in a dedicated full-screen workspace within your Nova project, offering a distraction-free environment for deep visual analysis.
+Every feature is being built and tested for the real-world demands of aerial data collection, turning complex imagery into detected anomalies and actionable insights.

 Optimal data collection for Colorfinder happens between 200–330 feet, depending on geography and camera systems.
 Fly too low, and you risk collecting too much irrelevant data.
 Fly too high, and you might miss crucial anomalies.